AmyAlvarez/AmyAlvarez/README.md

 ### <h1 align="center">Hello!
 I'm Amy</h1>

 Ethusiastic computer engineering student working on automating the more 'mundane' tasks.
-3 years of practical experience in C++, C and Python.
+4 years of practical experience in C++, C and Python.
 My heart lies in machine-learning, automation and robotics.
 However, that doesn't stop me from contributting and engaging in all sorts of software development.
+Don't hesitate to contribute!

 ### <h2 align="center">Languages and Tools</h2>